LorenaPujante/HospitalKG/README.md

 - **Q6:** Discovery of the index patient

 ## 2. RDF* dataset
-We provide the dataset used for the experiments presented in [~~doi: TODO~~](NULL).
-This is an RDF* knowledge graph that follows the spatiotemporal data model presented in the paper.
+We provide the dataset used for the experiments presented in [10.1109/JBHI.2024.3417224](https://ieeexplore.ieee.org/document/10568325) This is an RDF* knowledge graph that follows the spatiotemporal data model presented in the paper.
 It is a synthetic dataset whose data have been generated using the [_H-Outbreak_](https://github.com/denissekim/Simulation-Model) simulation model.
 The values for the parameters of H-Outbreak used to create the dataset are the following:
 - _n_patients_: 0.7
 - _steps_: 462 (462×8 = 3696 Hours → 3696/24 = 154 Days → 154/7 = 22 Weeks)
 - _population_: 170000